SurniaUlula/wpsso-um/readme.txt

 == Upgrade Notice ==

+= 2.9.0-dev.3 =

+(2020/04/15) Added a new "Cron Schedule" and "Version Filters" tab to the SSO &gt; Update Manager settings page.

 = 2.8.0 =

 (2020/04/06) Updated "Requires At Least" to WordPress v4.2.
 Refactored WPSSO Core active and minimum version dependency checks.